code-not-found/code-not-found.github.io/_posts/java/2018-01-13-java-download-install-jdk-8-windows.md

     <img src="{{ site.url }}/assets/images/logo/java-logo.png" alt="java logo" class="logo">
 </figure>

-[Java](https://www.java.com/en/){:target="_blank"} is a computer programming language that is concurrent, class-based and object-oriented.
-It was originally developed by James Gosling at Sun Microsystems.
-Java applications are compiled to bytecode (class file) that can run on any Java virtual machine (JVM) regardless of computer architecture.

-Java is currently owned by the Oracle Corporation which acquired Sun Microsystems in 2010.
-Following tutorial will show you how to setup and configure Java 1.8 on Windows so you can develop and run Java code.
+This tutorial has everything you need to know about installing JDK 8 on Windows.

+If you're new to Java, I'll show you how to setup the Java Development Kit.

+And if you're a Java pro?
+I'll highlight the needed links that you can use to download.

+Bottom line:

+If you want to get up and running with Java, **you'll love this tutorial**.

 <figure>
   <a href="https://codenotfound.teachable.com/p/java-download-install-jdk-8-windows">